urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 --
 ```

-Although Lisp's `'` quote deferred evaluation operator has no direct equivalent in Hoon, there are a couple of structures that can provide a similar effect.
-The most important of these is the `|.` trap, which defines an expression to be evaluated at a later time.
+Although Lisp's `'` quoting has no direct equivalent in Hoon, there are a couple of structures that can provide a similar effect.
+The most important of these is the `|.` trap, which defines an expression to be evaluated at a later time—Hoon’s equivalent of Lisp’s thunk.
 For instance, traps are used when testing code that _should_ fail, as the expression can be defined and deferred until the test framework is ready to process it.

 ```hoon
 > =foo |.((add 1 41))